Click Here To Schedule A Consultation

 • This field is for validation purposes and should be left unchanged.

-Varicose veins and spider veins are common skin conditions affecting up to 60% of adults in the United States.
-Spider veins, known as telangiectasia or superficial leg veins, appear as red superficial blood vessels which lie close to the skin.
-Damage to the blood vessel leads to skin discoloration in affected areas and can cause discomfort or pain for those affected.
+Spider veins are a common skin condition that affects up to 60% of adults in the United States.
+Spider veins, known as telangiectasia or superficial leg veins, appear as red superficial blood vessels that lie close to the skin.
+Damage to the blood vessel leads to skin discoloration in affected areas and can cause slight discomfort or pain for those affected.
 Spider veins are most likely to appear on the legs and around the ankles but may also appear on the face.
 Named after their common spider web-like appearance, spider veins are typically more commonly found in women than men.
+While spider veins typically do not cause any symptoms, they can create feelings of self-consciousness and frustration for many.

-Symptoms of varicose veins can be differentiated from spider veins in that varicose veins are typically blue, larger in diameter, and often bulge into the skin.
+Varicose veins are swollen or twisted veins that appear under the skin, typically due to damaged or weak valves.
+They are typically blue, larger in diameter, and often bulge into the skin.
 Varicose veins usually cause more discomfort due to the pressure on the vein’s wall and can ache or throb and pop out like “ropes” on the skin’s surface.
 These aches and pains can manifest as heaviness in the legs, muscle cramping, swelling in the leg, and itching.
 In more severe cases, the pressure on the vein can lead to a condition known as thrombophlebitis, which is blood clots that occur due to enlarged veins.
 Varicose veins can also lead to deep vein thrombosis (DVT), another condition where a blood clot develops due to swollen veins.
 Due to the risk of serious conditions associated with varicose veins that are left untreated for a long period, it is important to consult an expert, board-certified dermatologist, such as Dr. Green, to alleviate the symptoms of varicose veins and prevent any co-morbidity.

 Although the exact cause of spider veins and varicose veins are not known, the following factors may contribute to their formation: